All articles

 But first, let's talk about the general process for planning and applying for college.

-You may have heard that your Junior year is one of the most critical years for college admissions.
+You may have heard that your junior year is one of the most critical years for college admissions.
 This is because colleges consider the full range of your high school achievements when reviewing your application, and your junior year is the last full year they'll see.

 For that reason, it's essential to make the most of this year, taking steps to set yourself up for success in the college admissions process.
 You'll want to maintain good grades, participate in extracurricular activities, and begin thinking about your college goals and preferences.
 And while you're doing all of this, you need to stay organized.

 We talked to Garrick Gibson, the co-founder of HBCU Lifestyle, the go-to website for the Black college experience featuring the most trusted HBCU rankings, alumni career resources, and so much more.
 Garrick explained that when you're in your junior year, it's critical to stay organized with your college search.
-"Use cloud-based apps to create and store important documents," he said.
-"Make one folder for information colleges send you and another for things you need to send them, like essays and test scores."

 Keep this advice in mind as you read through the overview of steps below, and you'll be in great shape to transition into your senior year and application season.
 But it's important to note that not all of the steps below need to be done during your Junior year.
-You'll also have the following summer and some time in the fall of your senior year too.
+You'll also have the following summer and some time in the fall of your senior year.

-• Research colleges
+Research colleges

 Your Junior year is the perfect time to begin researching colleges and universities to identify schools and programs that align with your interests and goals.
 Start your college search by considering what you want in a school.
 The most common decision points include the school's location, size, academic programs, cost, reputation, and sports or extracurricular activities.
 It helps to list your priorities and rank them to guide your search.

-There are many ways to research colleges, but Cappex's college database is a great place to start.
+There are many ways to research colleges, but Appily's college database is a great place to start.
 You'll be able to see tuition costs, real student reviews, the programs the schools offer, your chances of being accepted, and more.

 Once you have a list of colleges you're interested in, you can follow them on social media and even take a few virtual college tours to get a feel for their campus and vibe.

-• Think about a possible college major
+Think about a possible college major

 You'll also want to start thinking about possible college majors.
 Take some time to reflect on what you enjoy doing in your free time and what subjects you have always been interested in.
 Look for connections in what you find engaging and meaningful, and try to identify the patterns or themes that emerge.
 Then take that insight and see where it overlaps with possible careers, checking into data points regarding career outlook, salary, and education required.